 Patagonia Pants Sizing

 Sizewise, I’ve been a size large for 21 years.
 I’m large in street pants and sometimes XL.
-Through the legs, these pants feel great but I was swimming in the waist, even with the adjustable internal belt.
+For this Patagonia Snowshot Pants Review, these pants feel great but I was swimming in the waist, even with the adjustable internal belt.
 So apparently a 36 is now medium?
 Otherwise, these were killer in all aspects.